NorESMhub/NorESM/doc/start.rst

 For a short description of the model components, please see :ref:`model-description`

-NorESM2 exists in four versions:
+NorESM2 exists in three versions:
 ++++++++++++++++

 - **NorESM2-MM**